 - (of a physical quantity) per unit amount of substancemolar volume

 - (not recommended in technical usage) (of a solution) containing one mole of solute per litre of solution

 "grinding tooth," mid-14c., from Latin molaris dens "grinding tooth," from mola "millstone," from PIE root *mel- "to rub, grind" (see mill (n.1)).
 As an adjective in this sense from 1620s.
 In Old English they were cweornteð "quern-teeth."

-Relating to or being a solution that contains one mole of solute per liter of solution.
+- Containing one mole of solute per liter of solution.

 - Any of the teeth located toward the back of the jaws, having broad crowns for grinding food.
 Adult humans have 12 molars.